arbor-sim/arbor/doc/tutorial/calcium_stdp_curve.rst

     Comparison of this simulation with reference simulation [1]_; for a simulation duration of 60 spikes at 1 Hertz, ensemble size of 1000 per initial state and time step dt=0.05 ms.
+    The shaded region indicates the 95\% confidence interval.

 The full code
 -------------